Plastic Surgery Before and After

 Belly Button: Depending on the extent of your surgery, the surgeon may be able to sculp your belly button and the intended result here is a nice feminine belly button that matches the rest of your body.

 Contour: A quick glance at before and after pictures may not give you a good overview of the true contour affects of the Tummy Tuck unless you are consciously looking for it.
-Take a few minutes to take in the overall general appearance – notice the symmetry, notice how the abdominal tissues above and below the scar flow – everything should be smooth and with no lumps or noticeable transitions.
+Take a few minutes to take in the overall general appearance – notice the symmetry, notice how the abdominal tissues above and below the

 Shape: The intention of a Tummy Tuck is always to make your midsection look better.
 Flat, tight and thin are good goals to shoot for here and when looking over the before and after pictures of your prospective surgeon, these traits should be apparent.